emincanozcan/foobar.live/README.md

 * Provides live updates by using socket connection.
 When new messages are sent to chat or viewer count is changed, viewers will know that instantly.
 Not depend on a third party service like Pusher, FooBar.Live contains a socket server and uses Redis pub/sub to communicate.
 * Supports tools that streamers already use.
 Thanks to RTMP support, OBS and a lot of streaming tools are supported.
 It is enough to just change URL and streaming key.

+## Tech Stack

+* Nginx RTMP to receive video streaming
+* Node.Js / Socket.io for socket server needs
+* Redis for pub/sub
+* PostgreSQL as database
+* PHP Laravel Framework / Jetstream with Livewire Stack for application
+* Docker - Docker-Compose to run and orchestrate all stack.

 ## Installation

 FooBar.Tv is completely dockerized.
 It is possible to run the project without Docker, but it is not recommended because of the effort that it will take.